|

 Two editions of this Taigu Yiyin have survived:

-The former has 36 melodies, the latter adds two more; otherwise they are almost identical.
+The former has 36 melodies, the latter adds two more; otherwise (unless Huang Shida did some editing) they are almost identical.
 Of these 38 melodies, only nine seem related (and these often distantly) to ones surviving from earlier publications.
-Some of these titles are also partly or completely different.4
+Furthermore, some of the titles of clearly related melodies are partly or completely different.4

 This pairing of melodies with classical lyrics recalls descriptions of the work of the Song/Yuan dynasty qin player Yu Yan, but I have not heard that anyone has found specific connections.